-If your application to study MSc Physician Associate at ARU is successful, we'll invite you to an interview day at our Chelmsford campus.
+If your application to study MSc Physician Associate at ARU is successful, we'll invite you to an interview day on Zoom.

 We use MMIs, or Multiple Mini Interviews, for our selection process.
 It's a style of interview that is popular for medical professionals.

 MMIs look for the skills and qualities which are needed to be a competent Physician Associate.
 They are designed to gain an insight into your personal qualities and reasoning skills.

 Successful Physician Associates need to be composed in demanding circumstances, to adjust to and perform well in unfamiliar situations, and to listen and communicate effectively – not only with individual service users, but also within a team.